gavinlyonsrepo/pic_12F675_projects/projects/rgb_c/README.md

 Features
 ----------------------

-Source code is in file at this folde rgb.c
+Source code is in file at this folder rgb.c .

 PIC12F675,  Cycle thru various RGB modes on a RGB LED attached to GP0-GP1-GP2 A pot on GP4 provides the delay time between transitions.